 In general, one can make the observation that entities are interacting through mechanisms within a context.
 Entities are things such as users, subjects or services.
-Interaction mechanisms span all the different communication methods, such as mail, telephone, HTTP, SOAP, SSL/TLS, etc. A context puts the interaction in perspective, and could localize the interaction to a single machine, or could be associated with a service invocation within a VO, and/or with an established secure association, and/or with a distributed transaction.
+Interaction mechanisms span all the different communication methods, such as mail, telephone, HTTP, SOAP, SSL/TLS, etc. A context puts the interaction in perspective, and could localize the interaction to a single machine, or could associate it with a service invocation within a VO; with an established secure association; with a distributed transaction and so on.